 During her 13 years as in-house counsel, the last four as General Counsel of a start-up firm that grew into a NYSE-traded billion dollar company, Ms. Olson became adept at structuring business combinations that satisfied a web of related, yet often conflicting objectives.
 Ms. Olson’s innovative solutions and straightforward advice reflect the breadth of her legal experience, insight and business acumen.

 Ms. Olson offers sophisticated and coordinated real-time legal advice across the full range of corporate...

-Mr. Byrnes, a veteran himself, represents active duty and drilling combat veterans and with private groups like the VFW to address issues ranging from medical and psychological...
+Mr. Byrnes, a veteran himself, represents active duty and drilling combat veterans, and he often works with private groups like the VFW to address issues ranging from medical...